• What are the Four A’s of Autism? Part 2 with Dr. Stephen Shore | TBT

 Dr. Grandin is also a prominent author, having written several books on autism and animal behavior.
 She has been featured on various media outlets and programs, including NPR, BBC, Larry King Live, 2020, Sixty Minutes, and TED, to name a few.
 In 2010, HBO produced an Emmy Award-winning movie about her life, and later that year, she was highlighted in TIME magazine’s 100 Most Influential People in the World.
 In 2016, she was inducted into the American Academy of Arts and Sciences.
 These days, Dr. Grandin continues to write and teaches Animal Science at Colorado State University.

-• The future of cattle
+• The spectrum of autism needs

 • The neurodiversity movement